snowplow-archive/snowplow.github.com/_posts/2016-01-26-snowplow-r76-changeable-hawk-eagle-released.md

 In [Snowplow 72 Great Spotted Kiwi] [r72-deduplication-post] we released SQL queries to de-dupe Snoplow events inside Redshift.
 While this was a great start, Redshift is not an ideal place to de-dupe events, for two reasons:

-1. The events have already been shredded into master `atomic.events` and child JSON tables, so there are a lot of company-specific tables to de-dupe
+1. The events have already been shredded into master `atomic.events` and child JSON tables, potentially resulting in a lot of company-specific tables to de-dupe
 2. De-duplication is resource-intensive and can add hours to a data modeling process

-For both reasons, it makes sense to bring event de-duplication upstream in the pipeline - and so as of this release we are de-duplicating events inside the Hadoop Shred component which reads Snowplow enriched events and prepares them for loading into Redshift.
+For both reasons, it makes sense to bring event de-duplication upstream in the pipeline - and so as of this release we are de-duplicating events inside our Hadoop Shred module, which reads Snowplow enriched events and prepares them for loading into Redshift.

 <h3 id="deduplication-shred">1.3 Event de-duplication in Hadoop Shred</h3>

-As of this release, Hadoop Shred will only de-duplicate "natural duplicates" - i.e. events which share the same event ID and same event fingerprint, meaning that they are semantically identical to each other.
+As of this release, Hadoop Shred will only de-duplicate "natural duplicates" - i.e. events which share the same event ID and the same event fingerprint, meaning that they are semantically identical to each other.

-For a given ETL run of events being processed, Hadoop Shred will now keep only one out of each collection of natural duplicates; all others will be discarded.
+For a given ETL run of events being processed, Hadoop Shred will now keep only *one* out of each group of natural duplicates; all others will be discarded.

-There is no configuration for this setting - de-duplication is performed automatically in Hadoop Shred, **prior** to shredding the events and loading them into Redshift.
+There is no configuration required for this functionality - de-duplication is performed automatically in Hadoop Shred, **prior** to shredding the events and loading them into Redshift.

 Some notes on this:

 * The Snowplow enriched events written out to your `enriched/good` S3 bucket are **not** affected - they will continue to contain all duplicates
-* We do not yet tackle "synthetic dupes" - this is where two events have the same event ID and different fingerprints.
-We are working on this, but in the meantime you can continue to use the SQL de-duplication for this if you have a major issue with bots, spiders et al on your side.
-We are working on this
+* We do not yet tackle "synthetic dupes" - this is where two events have the same event ID but different event fingerprints.
+We are working on this, but in the meantime you can continue to use the SQL de-duplication for this if you have a major issue with bots, spiders and similar
 * If natural duplicates exist across ETL runs, these will not be de-duplicated currently.
 This is something we hope to explore soon

 <h2 id="sendgrid-fix">2.
 SendGrid wenhook bug fix</h2>

 In the last release, Snowplow R75 Long-Legged Buzzard, we introduced support for ingesting SendGrid events into Snowplow.
-Since the release an important bug was identified ([#xx] [issue-xx]), which has now been fixed in R76.
+Since the release an important bug was identified ([#2328] [issue-2328]), which has now been fixed in R76.

-Many thanks to community member [Bernardo S] [xxx] for bringing this issue to our attention!
+Many thanks to community member [Bernardo Srulzon] [bernardosrulzon] for bringing this issue to our attention!

 <h2 id="upgrading">3.
 Upgrading</h2>